jonretting/geforce-driver-check/README.md

 - Will install automatically, no interaction needed
 - Displays Nvidia installation progress box
 - Runs driver setup with all driver packages when "-A" is envoked enables "-a" aswell
-- Script will search your Program Files (x86/x64) for 7-Zip (7z.exe) will prompt for optional creation of symlink'
-- You can check and see if a new version is available with "-C" won't download new driver, won't install
+- You can check and see if a new version is available with "-C" won't prompt to download and continue
 - Extracts new display driver by default to /cygdrive/c/NVIDIA/GDC-"driver-ver#"
-- The -r option will enable Nvidia driver installer to prompy user to reboot if needed (untested)
+- The -r option will enable Nvidia driver installer to prompt user to reboot if needed (untested)
-- Use only linux/cygwin paths, all paths are checked before being used

 DEPENDENCIES:
 -------------
-wget, 7-Zip (prompts to download/install if not found), cygpath
+wget, 7-Zip (prompts to download/install 7-Zip if not found)

 OPTIONS:
 --------